serengil/deepface/README.md

 ## Support

-There are many ways to support a project - starring⭐️ the GitHub repos is just one.
+There are many ways to support a project - starring⭐️ the GitHub repo is just one.

 ## Citation